Acheilognathus macropterus

-Acheilognathus macropterus is a species of cyprinid fish native to China and northern Vietnam.
+Acheilognathus macropterus is a species of freshwater ray-finned fish belonging to the family Acheilognathidae, the bitterlings.
+This fish occurs in China and northern Vietnam.
 It grows to a length of 27.5 cm SL.

-Taxonomy/Etymology
+Taxonomy and etymology

 Acheilognathus macropterus is the name given to this species from Greek words A (without), cheilo (lip), gnathus (jaw), Macro (long), and pterus (feather/wing) due to the fish within this genus only having a lateral, lip fold on the lower jaw and a long dorsal fin on the adult males.
 The common name for this species is Giant Chinese Bitterling because of its Chinese origin.

 There are 39 other species relating to this species at the genus level.

 Genome

 Mitochondrial genome was found using PCR amplification and DNA sequencing.
 The double stranded DNA is circular consisting of 13 protein-coding genes, 22 RNA transfer genes, two ribosomal RNA genes, and two main non-coding regions.
 The genetic composition is similar to other vertebrates and can be useful for future species identification and evolutionary correlations.